periva/web-dev/content/introduction/terminology.md

 The Party is the group of PCs represented by the players at the table.
 Many groups like to come up with a unique name for their band of adventurers, though this is not entirely necessary.

 #### Ability
 The Abilities are the six core attributes which define a creature’s inherent qualities.
-These six abilities are Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma, commonly abbreviated as Str, Dex, Con, Int, Wis, and Cha.
-Abilities are represented by numbers which generally range from 3 to 18, though they can be as low as 1 or as high as 20.
+The six abilities are Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.

 #### Skill
 A character’s Skills are representations of their training and expertise in a variety of activities.
-Skills are represented by numbers ranging between 0 (untrained) to 6 (expert).
+These skills include things like Athletics, Investigation, and Performance, among others.

 #### Feat
 Feats represent the unique qualities of a character which grant them special bonuses or abilities in certain situations.
-Some Feats are given during character creation, while others are purchased with Experience Points.

-#### Experience Point
-Experience Points (XP) are a type of currency which reflect the knowledge and experience gained by the players throughout their adventures.
-XP can be used to purchase improvements for your character, making them stronger, more capable adventurers.

-#### RPG Dice
-RPG Dice are a special set of polyhedral dice, each with a different number of sides.
-There are seven dice in a complete set, ranging from four sides all the way up to twenty sides.
-They are referred to by the number of sides they possess.
-For example, a six-sided die is called a d6, and if you need to roll three six-sided dice, this will be referred to as rolling 3d6.

 #### Action
 Actions are the various things characters can do in the game.
-Everything from attacking a feral wolf to chatting with a barkeep is considered an action.
 Some actions are simple, while others are more difficult.

 #### Challenge
 Challenges are particularly risky actions which could result in failure or negative consequences.
 Most challenges will be resolved by rolling dice.